Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Case Studies

 \paragraph{General Setup}

-For both case studies, we use polynomial chaos expansion (PCE) for the surrogate model \citep{wiener1938homogeneouschaos, sudret2008globalsensitivityanalysis, oladyshkin2012datadrivenuncertaintyquantification}.
+For all case studies, we use polynomial chaos expansion (PCE) for the surrogate model \citep{wiener1938homogeneouschaos, sudret2008globalsensitivityanalysis, oladyshkin2012datadrivenuncertaintyquantification}, as it is a fast-to-evaluate and fast-to-train surrogate and a flexible black-box model which can be applied to (almost) arbitrary simulation models.
+In principle, PCE is just one example among many possible choices -- any uncertainty-aware surrogate could be used and replaced in a modular fashion depending on the application domain.
 A deterministic PCE constructs the surrogate through a spectral projection onto orthogonal (w.r.t. $p(\inputs,\parameters)$) polynomial basis functions, expressed as